nikhil-arora88/Bank_Marketing/README.md

    6 - housing: has housing loan? (categorical: "no","yes","unknown")
    7 - loan: has personal loan? (categorical: "no","yes","unknown")

-   # related with the last contact of the current campaign:
+   Related with the last contact of the current campaign:
    8 -	contact: contact communication type (categorical: "cellular","telephone")
    9 - month: last contact month of year (categorical: "jan", "feb", "mar", ..., "nov", "dec") 10 - day_of_week: last contact day of the week (categorical: "mon","tue","wed","thu","fri") 11 - duration: last contact duration, in seconds (numeric).
 Important note:  this attribute highly affects the output target (e.g., if duration=0 then y="no").
 Yet, the duration is not known before a call is performed.
 Also, after the end of the call y is obviously known.
 Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

-   # other attributes:
+  Other attributes:
   12 - campaign: number of contacts performed during this campaign and for this client (numeric, includes last contact) 13 - pdays: number of days that passed by after the client was last contacted from a previous campaign (numeric; 999 means client was not previously contacted)
   14 - previous: number of contacts performed before this campaign and for this client (numeric) 15 - poutcome: outcome of the previous marketing campaign (categorical: "failure","nonexistent","success")

-   # social and economic context attributes
+  Social and economic context attributes
   16 - emp.var.rate: employment variation rate - quarterly indicator (numeric)
   17 - cons.price.idx: consumer price index - monthly indicator (numeric)
   18 - cons.conf.idx: consumer confidence index - monthly indicator (numeric)